Donald Pleasence: Television

 Pleasence made his television debut in I Want to Be a Doctor (1946).
 He received positive critical attention for his role as Syme in the BBC version of Nineteen Eighty-Four (1954) from the novel by George Orwell.
 The adaptation was by Nigel Kneale and featured Peter Cushing in the lead role of Winston Smith.

 Pleasence played Prince John in several episodes of the ITV series The Adventures of Robin Hood (1956–1958).
 He appeared twice with Patrick McGoohan in the British spy series, Danger Man, in episodes "Position of Trust" (1960) and "Find and Return" (1961).
 Pleasence's first appearance in America was in an episode of The Twilight Zone, playing an aging teacher at a boys' school in the episode "The Changing of the Guard" (1962).
 In 1963, he appeared in an episode of The Outer Limits titled "The Man with the Power".
-In 1966, he also guest starred in an episode of The Fugitive entitled "With Strings Attached."
+In 1966, he also guest starred in an episode of The Fugitive entitled "With Strings Attached".

 In 1973, Pleasence played a sympathetic murderer in an episode of Columbo entitled "Any Old Port in a Storm".
 Also that year, he played a supporting role in David Winters' musical television adaptation of Dr. Jekyll and Mr. Hyde.

 He also portrayed a murderer captured by Mrs. Columbo in "Murder Is a Parlor Game" (1979).
 In 1978, he played a scout, Sam Purchas in an adaptation of James A. Michener's Centennial.
 Pleasence starred as the Reverend Septimus Harding in the BBC's TV series The Barchester Chronicles (1982).
 In this series, his daughter Angela Pleasence played his onscreen daughter Susan.

 He hosted the 1981 Halloween episode of Saturday Night Live with music guest Fear.

 In 1986, Pleasence joined Ronald Lacey and Polly Jo Pleasence for the television thriller Into the Darkness.

-Pleasence and Michael Nader portrayed the villains in 1988's The Great Escape II: The Untold Story, which costar Christopher Reeve explained as not being a remake of the 1963 original film and being based on Paul Brickhill’s novel The Great Escape.
-Noting his involvement in the original film, Joan Hanauer wrote that Pleasence had “graduated to an S.S. villain, and he is a marvel of soft-spoken, almost finicky evil.”
+Pleasence and Michael Nader portrayed the villains in 1988's The Great Escape II: The Untold Story, which costar Christopher Reeve explained as not being a remake of the 1963 original film and being based on Paul Brickhill's non-fiction account The Great Escape.
+Noting his involvement in the original film, Joan Hanauer wrote that Pleasence had "graduated to an S.S. villain, and he is a marvel of soft-spoken, almost finicky evil."